Areej-DS/Diabetic-project/README.md

 ## Installation

-To run this project, you need to have Python installed along with the following libraries:
+To run this project, you need to have Python installed along with the following libraries
 ```bash
 pip install pandas scikit-learn matplotlib seaborn